Close

 What is The Code and who is it for?

 The Code is a commitment by organisations to work toward common goals to increase the diversity and number of young people entering engineering careers.
-Any organisation with UK operations that funds, designs and/or delivers engineering-inspiration activities is invited to become a Signatory.
+Any organisation with UK operations that funds, designs and/or delivers engineering-inspiration activities or intends to is invited to become a Signatory.

 Signatories make 4 pledges about their approach to funding, designing, delivering, and learning from engineering- inspiration activities (including STEM programmes dedicated to inspiring young people into engineering).